v-sec0/ccna-mdnotes/L2/VLANs/Virtual LAN Overview.md

 ---
 In order for VLANs to communicate with each other 1 of 3 scenarios are needed:
 1. A router has several links connected to the switch (or switches) with dedicated links for each VLAN (and subnet).
-	- With this option, the switch can set each link to **access mode.**
 2. A router has one physical link with several sub-interfaces for each VLAN (and subnet).
 	- With this option, the switch must set the interface connected to the router as a **trunk.**
 	- `encapsulation dot1Q <vlan>` needs to be set for all sub-interfaces.